callumsong/react-page/README.md

 # Disney Movies Using ReactJS

+## This is best demonstrated if it is run on a local server

 To run a local server on a Mac please do the following:

 1. Go to the root folder